n1teshy/py-isaac/README.md

 ### Available commands
 - `:toggle`- toggles features on/off.
 - - `:toggle speech` to toggle the assistant's speech.
-- - `:toggle context` to toggle the use of conversation history for coherent responses.
+- - `:toggle context` to toggle the use of conversation history for coherent responses, uses the last 5 or less user-assistant exchanges.
 - - `:toggle hearing` to toggle the assistant's ability to hear you.
+- - `NOTE: The textual input (REPL) is disabled when you enable hearing, so to run commands, you can either press ctrl + C and you'd be able to type one command or say one of the one-word commands like 'exit', 'status' etc and they will be processed as commands and not natural language text.`

 `NOTE: for interacting with the assistant only using your voice, turn on both speech and hearing.`